cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/example-cesium-vis/README.md

 At the time of writing, client-side styling is not implemented.
 Style options for 3D data should be baked into the associated model files, whilst styling for 2D data (provided via WMS) should be carried out on the server.

+Custom terrain elevation has also yet to be implemented at the time of writing.
+In theory this can be handled by loading elevation data into Geoserver, then using a [Third Party Plugin](https://github.com/kaktus40/Cesium-GeoserverTerrainProvider) to provide that data as terrain elevation to Cesium.
+Note that this has not yey been tried.

 ## Configuration

 Configuration for the visualisation is provided via a number of local JSON files.
 Each of these is detailed below.